samsmithcodes/laravel-project-starter/README.md

 ## Building

-**This section is more for the maintainer, if oyu have forked the repository, you should update this to match your needs.**
+**This section is more for the maintainer, if you have forked the repository, you should update this to match your needs.**

 These are the steps to build the image for this Laravel Project Starter tool and push to Docker Hub.